scoutexchange/omnio/README.md

 ## API

+### omnio.open()

-The omnio API consists of a single function intended to be referenced as `omnio.open()`.
+The top-level API provides of a single function intended to be referenced as `omnio.open()`.
 This function API is designed to mimic Python 3's built-in `open()` as much as possible, and should normally be able to be used as a drop-in replacement.

 _Signature:_